sergei-iliev/ravendb/README.md

     }
 }
 ```
+## Session and Unit of Work pattern
+For any operation we want to perform on RavenDB, we start by obtaining a new Session object from the document store.
+The Session object will contain everything we need to perform any operation necessary.
+Much like JPA's Hibernate implementation, the RavenDB Session also
+implements the Unit of Work pattern which has several implications in the context of a single session:
+* Batching requests to save expensive remote calls.
+* Single document (identified by its ID) always resolves to the same instance.
+* Change tracking for all the entities that it has either loaded or stored.

+In contrast to a DocumentStore,  Session is a lightweight object and can be created more frequently.
+For example, in web applications, a common (and recommended) pattern is to create a session per request.

 ## CRUD operations
 Patient entity is given as an example only.

 ![Patient CRUD](/screenshots/p_edit.png)

-For any operation we want to perform on RavenDB, we start by obtaining a new Session object from the document store.
-The Session object will contain everything we need to perform any operation necessary.
-It implements the Unit of Work pattern and is capable of batching the requests to save expensive remote calls.
-In contrast to a DocumentStore it is a lightweight object and can be created more frequently.
-For example, in web applications, a common (and recommended) pattern is to create a session per request.

 Create operation inserts a new document.
 Each document contains a unique ID that identifies it, data and adjacent metadata, both stored in JSON format.
 The metadata contains information describing the document, e.g. the last modification date (@last-modified property) or the collection (@collection property) assignment.
 As alreay mentioned we will use the default algoritm for letting RavenDB generate unique ID for our entities by specifing a property named "id" in each entity.